The aim? To increase and optimise the use of ICT tracking services for cycling and walking in cities.

-- D5.1 Delivery of at least two full functioning and well documented open access basic modular tools
+- D5.1 Delivery of at least two fully functioning and well-documented open access basic modular tools

 - D4.2 Preliminary Prototypes of integrated solutions

 - D7.1 Evaluation plan, describing the evaluation framework and the data collection requirements